Be Easy (Ghostface Killah song)

 "Be Easy" is the first single by rapper Ghostface Killah from his critically acclaimed fifth solo album Fishscale.
 Initially released through mixtapes, it features Ghostface's Theodore Unit protégé Trife da God.
 The song contains a sample of "Stay Away From Me" as performed by The Sylvers.
 It was later included within the soundtrack to the action-drama film Waist Deep.
+The album Fishscale included an alternate version of the song with a verse from Ice Cube.